uhm-coe/assist/_posts/2016-06-09-bbc-win-launcher.markdown

 blurb: "How to download and install Blackboard Collaborate Launcher on Windows."
 published: true
 ---
 1. Open Firefox and click on your instructor's virtual office (vOffice) or use this [test room](<http://tinyurl.com/clairesvoffice>).
 If you can successfully get into the BBC practice room, you already have the launcher and do not need to go through the following steps.
-If you do not have the launcher installed, when you click on a BCC virtual office link you will come to this page in Firefox.* Click Download.
+If you do not have the launcher installed, when you click on a BCC virtual office link you will come to this page below in Firefox.
+Click Download.

     ![]({{ site.baseurl }}/img/2016-06-09-bbc-win-launcher/image00.png)